AAFC-ORDC-Crop-Bioinfomatics/MultiGS-P/README.md

 Once the configuration file (`config.ini`) is prepared, the pipeline can be executed directly as a Python module.

 ### Run the Pipeline
-You need to first activate the Conda environment that contains all the required libraries.
+You need to first activate the Conda environment (multigs_p, previously created in installation) that contains all the required libraries.

 ```bash
 conda activate multigs_p